 In 2024, our home's Quality Improvement priority areas included Falls prevention, Restraint reduction, Antipsychotic deprescribing, and Worsened pressure injury.
-The following top areas for improvement identified from our 2023 Resident and Family Experience survey results were also included.

-1.Falls Prevention - 15%

-• Our Approach- Risk mitigation strategies including scheduled toileting plan that are individualized for the resident, environmental risk assessments to ensure a safe and uncluttered environment with adequate lighting and supportive mobility devices, activity programs specific to the needs of residents at high risk for falls, appropriate footwear, medication reviews.
+- 1.Falls Prevention 15% - Our Approach- Risk mitigation strategies include a scheduled toileting plan that are individualized for the resident, environmental risk assessments to ensure a safe and uncluttered environment with adequate lighting and supportive mobility devices, activity programs specific to the needs of residents at high risk for falls, appropriate footwear, medication reviews.

-- 2. Inappropriate Use of Antipsychotics 17.3% - Our Approach Engagement of pharmacy team to provide recommendations to prescribers for safe reduction of antipsychotics, engaging Behavioral Support Lead to work with the team to support behavior management. - 3.
-Restraint Reduction 2.5% - Our Approach Implementation of Extendicare's Least Restraint policy, utilization of alternatives to restraints, discussions with residents/families about risk of restraints use and available alternatives. - 4.
+- 2. Inappropriate Use of Antipsychotics 17.3% - Our Approach Engagement of pharmacy team to provide recommendations to prescribers for safe reduction of antipsychotics, engaging Behavioral Support lead to work with the team to support behavior management. - 3.
+Restraint Reduction 2.5% - Our Approach Implementation of Extendicare's Least Restraint policy, utilization of alternatives to restrain, discussions with residents/families about the risk of restraint use and available alternatives. - 4.
 Worsened Stage 2-4 Pressure Injury 2% - Our Approach Working in partnership with our vendors to enhance our assessment process and ensure correct product selection to promote healing, education of new advanced practice skin and wound care nurses, implementation of turning clocks, review of bed surfaces and repositioning devices.